Find Affordable College Courses

 Read full report on Precision Metal Working at Hobart Institute of Welding Technology

-A rank of #2 on this year’s list means Cuyahoga Community College District is a great place for precision metal working students working on their undergraduate certificate.
-Located in the city of Cleveland, Cuyahoga Community College District is a public college with a fairly large student population.
+Out of the 30 schools in Ohio that were part of this year’s ranking, Cuyahoga Community College District landed the # 2 spot on the list.
+Located in the large city of Cleveland, Cuyahoga Community College District is a public school with a fairly large student population.

 Of the 111 students majoring in precision metal working at Cuyahoga Community College District, 96% are male and 4% are female.